ymtest89-dev/AIIntakeCoordinator/README.md

 # 🎤 AIIntakeCoordinator
 AI Intake Coordinator @ the AI Conference Hackathon

-# 🎤 AI Voice Intake Revolution
-## The End of Contact Forms (Finally!)
-> *"Contact forms are where customers go to die.
-This hackathon brought them back to life with voice."* 🧟‍♂️➡️😊

 Ever tried hiring an intake coordinator for a business?
 Yeah, good luck with that! 😅 During the hackathon, I built an AI Intake Co-ordinator Powered by Vapi, Strand Agents, Anthropic Claude, Neo4j and Weaviate.
 Slide deck by Gamma and code with Claude Code and Codex.

 ### 🏗️ The Tech Stack